marigold-dev/training-nft-3/README.md

 Click on the sub-menu entry

-You are owner of this bottle so you can make an offer on it
+You are the owner of this bottle so you can make an offer on it

 - Enter a quantity
 - Enter a price offer
-- Click on `SELL` button
+- Click on the `SELL` button
 - Wait a bit for the confirmation, then once automatically refreshed you have an offer attached to your NFT

 ![offer.png](./doc/offer.png)